 I believe I was about halfway through this movie when I decided it was pretty awesome.
 That was a nice feeling.
 The Final Terror, which is a pretty awful name, was actually pretty awesome!
 Other names up for contention, by the way, were: The Creeper, Three Blind Mice, The Forest Primeval, and Bump in the Night.
 I get it, it's hard to name horror movies.
-I do get it.
+But damn, wow.

 The Final Terror was a step on the ladder for many of the people in it, which is always a good sign.
 Director Andrew Davis later directed a classic Steven Seagal film, Under Siege, as well as one of my favorite Harrison Ford films, The Fugitive, an Academy Award winning film.
 The film also stars Joe Pantoliano, Daryl Hannah, Rachel Ward, and Adrian Zmed.
 A lot of them got famous literally about a year or two after this was filmed, which was in 1981.
 That was enough to push this film finally out into theaters in 1983.